prajkt-yeole/usability-test-hugo-site/content/about/_index.md

 ---
-title: "About"
+title: About
-description: "This is meta description." author_image : "images/about/author.jpg"
+description: This is meta description.
-author_signature : "images/about/signature.png"
+author_image: images/about/author.jpg
+author_signature: images/about/author.jpg
 draft: false
 ---